-The USC and Techstars University Catalyst is a 10-week pre-accelerator program that provides early-stage USC entrepreneurs with the training, tools, mentorship, and network to prepare them for the next level.
+The USC and Techstars University Catalyst is a ten-week pre-accelerator program that provides early-stage USC entrepreneurs with the training, tools, mentorship, and network to prepare them for the next level.
 In partnership with the USC Office of Research and Innovation, the program represents a collective effort to cultivate, engage, and enhance the innovation ecosystem at USC.

-This part-time, primarily virtual experience is perfectly suited for USC faculty/staff, alumni, and student founders looking to hone their entrepreneurial skills, better understand their target customers, and dig deeply into refining the solutions they are offering the world.
+This part-time, primarily virtual experience is perfectly suited for USC faculty, staff, alumni and student founders looking to hone their entrepreneurial skills, better understand their target customers, and dig deeply into refining the solutions they are offering the world.
 Note: there is no equity exchange in University Catalyst programs.

 Los Angeles, United States

-2025 - Hybrid Program
+2026 - Hybrid Program

 Applications Open